bfemiano/matchbot/README.md

 2. Debug responder used only to printout the personality details on /debug command.
 3. Echo responder which just returns back whatever was sent.

-The response is sent through a sentiment analyzer to determine on a scale of 0.0 -> 100.0 how the personality felt about what you said.
+The response is sent with sent to OpenAI to determine on a scale of 0.0 -> 100.0 how the personality felt about what was just said.

 This is to help the personality track their opinion of you as the conversation progresses.

 User input and responses are saved as conversation history.
-At this time the history is only used to generate a welcome back message when the personality is loaded back from an engram file.
-It is not sent cumulitively on every response to the user.
-For rate limiting reasons, the full convo history can't be sent per-response until my account is off the OpenAI free tier.
+The history is used to help the personality remember details of the conversation as things progress, even across different interactive sessions.

 ## Design diagrams